fragrussu/StructureTensorToolbox/README.md

 # Acknowledgement
 If you use StructureTensorToolbox for your research, please cite:

 "A framework for optimal whole-sample histological quantification of neurite orientation dispersion in the human spinal cord".
 Grussu F,  Schneider T,  Yates RL,  Zhang H,  Gandini Wheeler-Kingshott CAM, DeLuca GC* and Alexander DC* (* joint senior authors).
-Journal of Neuroscience Methods, 2016 (accepted, ahead of print).
+Journal of Neuroscience Methods (2016): vol. 273, pages 20–32.
 DOI: 10.1016/j.jneumeth.2016.08.002.